Coordinating Decisions via Quantum Telepathy: Physical Implementation

 Now, the effect of depolarizing noise

-where $\pi$ is the maximally mixed state and $\nu$ is the magnitude of the noise, on the behavior of a quantum strategy for the hedge-or-not problem is the following:
+where $\pi$ is the maximally mixed state and $\nu$ is the magnitude of the noise, on the behavior of a quantum strategy for the hedging problem is the following:

 where we assume the quantum strategy achieves the quantum value and uses only qubits.
-Using higher dimensional systems could affect the robustness, but at the cost of also incurring larger error rates for the physical implementation.
-For a derivation of these results, see~\cref{app:noisy}.
-Also see~\cite{perez2008unbounded} for a general study on noise tolerance.
-Using~\cref{eq:noisy_hedgeornot} and the utility array~\cref{eq:hon_utility}, we can directly compute the effect of depolarizing noise on the expected utility:
+Using higher dimensional systems could improve the robustness, but at the cost of incurring larger error rates for the physical implementation.
+For a derivation of these results, see~\Cref{app:noisy}.
+See also~\cite{perez2008unbounded} for a general study on noise tolerance.
+Using~\Cref{eq:noisy_hedgeornot} and the utility array in~\Cref{eq:hon_utility}, we can directly compute the effect of depolarizing noise on the expected utility:

 Conveniently, this transformation does not depend on $p$ or $\beta$.
-We observe the second term in~\cref{eq:noisy_hedgeornot} corresponds to a constant classical behavior where each party independently chooses one of the possible decisions $A,B$ with probability $\frac 1 2$ regardless of the observation, so the utility of $\frac 1 2$.
+We observe the second term in~\Cref{eq:noisy_hedgeornot} corresponds to a constant classical behavior where each party independently chooses one of the possible decisions $A,B$ with probability $\frac 1 2$ regardless of the observation, which achieves the expected utility of $\frac 1 2$.
 Furthermore, letting the NYSE server always issue ask orders first and the NASDAQ server issue the bid order first when where is no indicator and the ask order first when there is, we find that the expected utility is $1-p(1-p)$.
 Thus,